This article is no longer maintained, so its content might be out of date.

 Starting in Firefox 63, content blocking includes settings for trackers and tracking cookies.
 By default, Firefox blocks trackers only in private windows.
 You can change your optionspreferences to block trackers all the time.
 You can also set your optionspreferences to not block any content at all.

-Click the main Firefox menu button and select optionspreferences..
+Click the main Firefox menu button The image "fx57menu" does not exist. and select optionspreferences..
 This takes you to the Content Blocking section in

 - To block trackers for all browsing sessions, change the All Detected Trackers option from Only in private windows to Always.

 - To turn off Content Blocking, deselect the checkbox for All Detected Trackers.